Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-\textbf{Software configuration:} We used Virtuoso Open-Source version 7.2.5 to run the SPARQL endpoint, configured to use up to 16 threads at a time (one per vCPU core on the server) with $\mathtt{NumberOfBuffers}=9735000$ and $\mathtt{MaxDirtyBuffers}=7301250$.
-The LDF page size was, throughout our experiments, set to 50 results, and the maximum number of elements in $\Omega$ was set to 30 for both brTPF and SPF, i.e., they can send up to 30 bindings with each request.
-The timeout was set to 600 seconds, i.e., 10 minutes.
+Two LDF server implementations were used; one which was a combined TPF, brTPF, and SPF server\footnote{The combined server implementation is available at \url{http://relweb.cs.aau.dk/spf}.}, as well as the Smart-KG\footnote\url{https://git.ai.wu.ac.at/beno/smartkg} server implementation.
+The LDF servers were configured to use up to all 32 cores concurrently.
+The LDF page size was, throughout the experiments, set to 100 results, and the maximum number of elements in $\Omega$ was set to 30 for both brTPF and SPF, i.e., they can send up to 30 bindings with each request.
+The original TPF\footnote{\url{https://github.com/LinkedDataFragments/Client.js}} and brTPF\footnote{\url{http://olafhartig.de/brTPF-ODBASE2016/}} Node.js clients were used.
+The SaGe server was configured with 65 workers\footnote{As recommended for 32 cores by \url{https://docs.gunicorn.org/en/stable/design.html\#how-many-workers}}. and a time quantum of 75 milliseconds as recommended by~\cite{sage}.
+Any query that takes longer than the time quantum to execute is suspended at least once.
+The timeout for executing a query was set to 600 seconds, i.e., 10 minutes.